datacommonsorg/docsite/custom_dc/index.md

 {: #workflow}
 ## Recommended workflow

-1. Work through the [Quickstart](/custom_dc/quickstart.html) page to learn how to run a local Data Commons instance and load some sample custom data.
+1. Work through the [Get started](/custom_dc/quickstart.html) page to learn how to run a local Data Commons instance and load some sample custom data.
 1. Prepare your real-world custom data and load it in the local custom instance.
 Data Commons requires your data to be in a specific format.
 See [Work with custom data](/custom_dc/custom_data.html).
 If you are just testing custom data to add to the base Data Commons site, you don't need to go any further.
 1. If you are launching your own Data Commons site, and want to customize the look of the feel of the site, see [Customize the site](/custom_dc/custom_ui.html).
 1. If you are launching your own Data Commons site, upload your data to Google Cloud Platform and continue to use the local instance to test and validate the site.
 We recommend using Google Cloud Storage to store your data, and Google Cloud SQL to receive SQL queries from the local servers.
 See [Test data in Google Cloud](/custom_dc/data_cloud.html).